GulshanKumar4/merge_bot/README.md

 branches, a CI pipeline that takes 5-10 minutes to complete... then the number of times one need's to rebase-and-try-to-accept starts to become unbearable.

-Marge-bot offers the simplest of workflows: when a merge-request is ready, just assign it to its user, and let her do all the rebase-wait-retry for you.
+Merge-bot offers the simplest of workflows: when a merge-request is ready, just assign it to its user, and let her do all the rebase-wait-retry for you.
 If anything goes wrong (merge conflicts, tests that fail, etc.) she'll leave a message on the merge-request, so you'll get notified.
 Marge-bot can handle an